stratapp/stratapp-website/_posts/2019-06-14-principles-by-ray-dalio.md

 This would allow every employee to embrace and contribute to what their CEO, executives and managers are trying to achieve.

-Radical transparency delivers on the new social contract of millennials:

-_"First show me you are committed, then you’ll see my commitment!"_

 \#stratapp frees you and your colleagues to deliver on everything described above.

-With #stratapp you can embrace radical transparency and achieve genuine org-wide collaboration - across all levels, roles and generations.
+With #stratapp you can embrace radical transparency and achieve genuine org-wide collaboration - across all levels, roles and generations - within the relevant context of why the organization exists and what it is trying to achieve.